 - Entrance fees for museums, cultural sites, and events related to the course

-Individual program costs can be found on the PROGRAM STATUS CHART.
+Individual program costs can be found in WINTER 2024 SHORT-TERM PROGRAMS.
 Detailed cost information can be found on each program’s budget sheet, available from a program’s brochure page.

-See the PROGRAM STATUS CHART to learn more about all available programs.
+See WINTER 2024 SHORT-TERM PROGRAMS to learn more about all available programs.